Daggy/fatfree/readme.md

 ### Fair Licensing

 Fat-Free Framework is free and released as open source software covered by the terms of the GNU Public License (GPL v3).
 You may not use the software, documentation, and samples except in compliance with the license.
-If the terms and conditions of this license are too restrictive for your use, alternative licensing is available for a fee.
+If the terms and conditions of this license are too restrictive for your use, alternative licensing is available for a reasonable fee.
 If you feel that this software is one great weapon to have in your programming arsenal, it saves you a lot of time and money, use it for commercial gain or in your business organization, please consider making a donation to the project.
 A significant amount of time, effort, and money has been spent on this project.
 Your donations help keep this project alive and the development team motivated.
 Donors and sponsors get priority support (24-hour response time on business days).

 ### Credits